 How can the financial resources You’ve blessed us with continue to bless the ministries we support beyond our lifetime?

-What is the Abraham Promise Fund?
+Who are the Abraham Promise Partners?

 As one of the few ministries reaching out to Jewish people around the globe, Jewish Voice offers both physical and spiritual help.
 In 2019 alone, Jewish Voice provided more than 90,000 people with much-needed medical, dental and eye care.
 This includes people in communities with significant Jewish populations in Ethiopia and Zimbabwe – many of whom saw a doctor for the first time in their lives.
 It also encompasses dental and vision care for Holocaust survivors in Israel.

 Over the years of proclaiming the Gospel, Jewish Voice has also helped tens of thousands of people come to faith in Yeshua (Jesus) the Messiah.

 Bob and Cindy knew that by investing their future legacy with Jewish Voice, their seed was going into good ground that will reap a harvest for years to come.

 While I may not have all I desire, I certainly have all that I need, and there is peace within my soul that could only come from God.
 While receiving blessings from God is one of my favorite things in the world, pleasing God is my favorite, and pleasing Him gives me great joy.
 I believe it is impossible to love God and not love the People of Israel.
 Making Jewish Voice my annuity beneficiary is a tangible way of showing my love for God.
 I believe He is pleased.

 Imagine yourself in Bob and Cindy’s place...

 Imagine what your legacy gift could bring to Jewish people who don’t yet know Yeshua as Messiah.

 Imagine knowing that the earthly treasures the Lord has provided you with will become an exponential blessing for future generations.